Your Local Government Pension Scheme (LGPS) pension can be paid immediately if you:

 Your employer may waive any early payment reductions in whole or in part.
 You can ask them what their policy is on this discretion.

-If you leave your LGPS employment and you wish to draw your benefits before your normal pension age, please contact the Pensions Team.
+If you leave your LGPS employment and you wish to draw your benefits before your normal pension age, contact the Pensions Team.

 You will be contacted automatically by the Pensions Team: